 If it takes weeks or months for your Australian partner to be approved and your visa expires in the meantime, you will need to either depart Australia or lodge another visa to remain lawful.

 The registration process is different in each State and not all States allow couples to register their relationship.
-You must be living together when your partner visa application is made.
-To register a relationship, both partners should be over the age of 18, not be married or in a de facto relationship with anyone else and not be related.
+Even if you can register your relationship, you must be living together when your partner visa application is made.
+To register a relationship, both partners should be over the age of 18.
+You should not be married or in a de facto relationship with anyone else and not be related.
 Same sex partners can register relationships in all States where relationship registration is allowed.
+You can apply for relationship registration after lodging your partner visa as it is a time of decision requirement.

 To register in New South Wales, you’ll need to show that one of you has lived in NSW for a short period of time.
 You’ll need to show specific forms of identification and proof of residence.
 Registering your relationship in NSW is crucial if you have not lived together for 12 months prior to lodging the application.